Who can take courses?

 Please read carefully before applying for a Special Permission Number:

 - If I didn’t use my SPN, can I give it to another student to use?
-If you decide not to use your assigned SPN, please contact the division immediately via email to let us know.
+If you decide not to use your assigned SPN, please contact email Rutgers Arts Online immediately to let us know.
 We will re-assign the SPN to another student who did not previously receive one.
 Students who give their assigned SPNs to other students will be penalized and risk not being assigned any future SPNs.

 Rutgers Arts Online Faculty

 Students must be accepted as a student of Rutgers University before registering for classes.

 Students will be charged an additional $100 tech fee for each online course.
 This fee currently covers the cost of administrative support services of online education, 24×7 help desk services, and technology infrastructure, administrative hardware and software used to deliver online courses.
 This fee does not cover other course costs, such as any form of student authentication chosen by the instructor, additional instructional expenses such as textbooks, private tutoring services and supplemental technologies.